Tylogix - iSeries SQL Tips and Techniques

 |

-generate a Surrogate Key using the Current Time Stamp as a base
+to generate a Surrogate Key using the Current Time Stamp

 SELECT